STFleming/emsys_21a_wcet/README.md

 # Hardware Timers

-Unfortunately, we can't be in the lab to generate interrupts with the GPIO pins.
-However, we can still explore interrupts and generate them internally with the hardware timers in the ESP32.

-The ESP32 has four 64-bit timers that we can use to time operations or periodically generate interrupts. **Timer0 is reserved for the Let32-ESP tracebuffer module**; however, Timers1-3 are free to use.
+In the previous lecture and in the labs we have looked in depth at hardware timers.
+The ESP32 has a number of timer peripherals, each of which can generate an interrupt.

-Each timer peripheral looks like the following:
+Each timer peripheral on the ESP32 looks like the following:
 ![](imgs/timer_hw.svg)

 The timer hardware is essentially composed of two components.
 A 16-bit prescaler divides the input clock, and a 64-bit counter counts every clock cycle of the prescaled clock.
 The timer also accepts an alarm input, a 64-bit value that triggers an interrupt when the counter hits the alarm value.
 The counter is configured to either stop after an alarm has triggered or reloaded back to zero.

+In the labs, you have been writing memory-mapped IO to configure the timer.
-Luckily for us, there are some Arduino functions that we can use to configure the timer.
+However, there are some Arduino functions that we can use to configure the timer.

 First, create a pointer to the hardware timer.